 When it comes to building links, literally anything and everything that makes a tiny bit of sense will be senselessly amplified by most (amateurish) SEOs and link building ‘experts’.
 Let me be honest – it’s really annoying to see this because it brings a bad name to the entire industry.

 In the simplest of words, visual link building (or image link building) is all about creating visual assets that people would want to link back to.
-Simple enough.
+Simple concept, tougher implementation process.

 Is it an outdated link building strategy?